PaulLerner/ViQuAE/EXPERIMENTS.rst

  - the other trained using
    `CLIP <https://github.com/openai/CLIP>`__ (install it from their repo)

+The ViT version of CLIP is implemented with transformers.

 Obviously you can also tweak the batch size.

 .. code:: sh